 Brisbane has a sub-tropical climate.
 Summer is warm to hot, with daytime temperatures over 30C.
 Humidity is high during January and February with night temperatures rarely below 20C.
 Summer storms with heavy rainfall are common late afternoon on hot humid days.
 The storms pass over quickly and sometimes put on a good lightning show.
 Winters are warm, dry, and sunny (day 15-20C, night 8-12C).
 Sun protection is important as the UV exposure risk can be extreme especially in summer.

 Brisbane has plenty of accommodation from budget to luxury.
 Brisbane backpackers hostels are located in the City, Fortitude Valley, South Brisbane, and Roma Street.
 Upper Roma Street has become Brisbane’s backpacker alley with many new and existing backpacker hostels in the area.
-It is walking distance from the Queen Street Mall, Roma Street Railway and Coach Terminal.
+It is within walking distance of the Queen Street Mall, Roma Street Railway, and Coach Terminal.

-The CBD, Southbank and South Brisbane hosts many mid-level to luxury hotels.
-While Spring Hill, which is walking distance from the CBD, has many apartments and apartment hotels.
+The CBD, Southbank, and South Brisbane hosts many mid-level, luxury hotels.
+While Spring Hill, which is within walking distance from the CBD, has many apartments and apartment hotels.